ZeldaFan0225/Ratchet-Chat/API.md

 ]
 ```

-#### DELETE /messages/queue/:id

-Always returns `405`.
-Use `POST /messages/queue/:id/store` instead.

 #### POST /messages/queue/:id/store

-Stores a decrypted-and-reencrypted message into MessageVault and removes it
+Stores a decrypted-and-reencrypted message into the MessageVault and removes it
-from IncomingQueue in a single transaction.
+from the IncomingQueue in a single operation.
+Only queue items owned by the
+authenticated user can be stored.

 Request body:
 ```json